MyElectricSheep/React-Front-End-Auth-Practice/README.md

 }
 ```

-To get a valid JWT sent back by the API
+To get a valid JWT sent back by the API.

-Then you can query with a GET request https://wbs-simple-auth.herokuapp.com/auth/me
+Then you can query with a GET request [this other endpoint](https://wbs-simple-auth.herokuapp.com/auth/me)

-If the token is valid, you'll get some information about the user sent back
+If the token is valid, you'll get some information about the user sent back.
+If the token is invalid you'll get a 401 error.

-Hint: the token will be sent back in the HTTP headers as `x-authorization-token`
+- Hint: the token will be sent back in the HTTP headers as `x-authorization-token`
-Hint2: send your GET request to the API with the token in the headers as well `Bearer <your-JWT>` to get some data back
+- Hint2: send your GET request to the API with the token in the headers as well `Bearer <your-JWT>` to get some data back